 I am an attending physician on the Infectious Diseases Service of Memorial Hospital and a Member in the Immunology Program of the Sloan Kettering Institute.
 I’m an incumbent of the Alfred P. Sloan Chair at MSK and also a professor of immunology and microbial pathogenesis, medicine, and molecular biology in the Weill Cornell Graduate School.

 As an attending physician on the Infectious Diseases Service, I treat both inpatients and outpatients.
-My clinical practice encompasses a wide variety of infections, with an emphasis on patients with mycobacterial infections including M. tuberculosis, pulmonary disease due to M. avium, BCG infections, disseminated mycobacterial infections in immunosuppressed patients, and rapidly growing mycobacterial infections.
+My clinical practice encompasses a wide variety of infections, with an emphasis on patients with mycobacterial infections including Mycobacterium tuberculosis, pulmonary disease due to Mycobacterium avium, BCG infections, disseminated mycobacterial infections in immunosuppressed patients, and rapidly growing mycobacterial infections.
 I also see patients with HIV infection and general infectious disease problems.

 More recently, we have investigated the mechanism of action of Bacillus Calmette-Guerin (BCG) as an immunotherapy of cancer.
 Finally, I am the co-primary investigator (with Carl Nathan at Weill Cornell) of the Tri-I TBRU, a collaborative translational TB research collaboration that includes the GHESKO center in Haiti and seeks to understand latency and persistence of M. tuberculosis.
 We have broad interests in basic, translational, and clinical mycobacteriology.